-A $100 billion a year industry, professional sports is just one of many businesses in the United States that is feeling the economic crunch of the COVID-19 outbreak.
-Industry analysts are estimating that across the board, pro sports will lose approximately $12 billion due to the many shutdowns caused by the coronavirus.
-Those numbers will grow exponentially higher if the NFL and NCAA football seasons are also impacted by the virus.
+A $100 billion a year industry, professional sports is just one of many businesses in the United States feeling the economic crunch of the COVID-19 outbreak.
+Industry analysts estimate that pro sports will lose approximately $12 billion across the board due to the many shutdowns caused by the coronavirus.
+Those numbers will grow exponentially higher if the virus impacts the NFL and NCAA football seasons.

 An entire NFL season played without fans in the stands could cost the league as much as $5.5 billion.

-"As an economist, you stand back, you look at the carnage that's taking place - dumbfounded, awestruck, mind-numbing," Patrick Rishe, who directs the sports business program at Washington University in St. Louis, told ESPN.
-"All of those phrases, they're all relevant because we just have never seen anything on this scale."
+“As an economist, you stand back.
+You look at the carnage taking place – dumbfounded, awestruck, mind-numbing,” Patrick Rishe, who directs the sports business program at Washington University in St. Louis, told ESPN.
+“All of those phrases are all relevant because we just have never seen anything on this scale.”

 Already, the COVID-19 outbreak has led to the postponement of March Madness.
-The annual NCAA men’s basketball tournament brings in $1 billion in ad revenue alone each year.
+The annual NCAA men’s basketball tournament brings in $1 billion in ad revenue alone.
 The NHL and NBA seasons were halted in early March, and the start of the MLB season was put on hold.
-All three leagues are seeking remedies in order to resume play but there’s no guarantee that those plans will come to fruition, you may check out JC Economics Tuition.
+All three leagues seek remedies to resume play, but there’s no guarantee that those plans will come to fruition; you may check out J.C.
+Economics Tuition.

-That $12 billion estimate was also adopted under the assumption that each of these leagues will find a method to finish out their seasons.
-Combined, the three leagues that canceled games - the NHL, NBA and MLB - figure to lose around $1 billion in ad money.
+That $12 billion estimates was also adopted under the assumption that each of these leagues will find a method to finish out their seasons.
+Combined, the three leagues that canceled games – the NHL, NBA, and MLB – figure to lose around $1 billion in ad money.

-“There is a lot of lost revenue as a result because there is so much spend concentrated because audiences levels are expected to be much higher in the last quarter of the season,” Todd Krizelman, co-founder and CEO of MediaRadar, told CNBC.com.
+“There is a lot of lost revenue because there is so much spend concentrated because audiences levels are expected to be much higher in the last quarter of the season,” Todd Krizelman, co-founder and CEO of MediaRadar, told CNBC.com.